Chinese state newspaper accuses Navarro of anti-China bias

-BEIJING (AP) — A Chinese state newspaper has accused a trade adviser picked by President-elect Donald Trump of “anti-China alarmism” and warned both sides would suffer if commerce is disrupted.
+BEIJING (AP) — A Chinese state newspaper on Friday accused a trade adviser picked by President-elect Donald Trump of “anti-China alarmism” and warned both sides would suffer if commerce is disrupted.

-The China Daily’s comments in an editorial Friday were more forceful and openly critical of economist Peter Navarro than China’s foreign ministry, which appealed Thursday for cooperation.
+The China Daily editorial was more forceful and openly critical of economist Peter Navarro than China’s foreign ministry, which appealed Thursday for cooperation.

-The newspaper, which is aimed at foreign readers, said Navarro’s appointment to run a new National Trade Council at the White House gives “real cause for concern.”
+Navarro, picked by Trump to run a new National Trade Council at the White House, has accused China of effectively waging economic war against the United States.
+The University of California-Irvine professor also will be director of trade and industrial policy.

-Navarro has accused China of effectively waging economic war against the United States.
+“There is real cause for concern as the president-elect has named economist Peter Navarro, known for his anti-China alarmism, as his trade adviser,” said the China Daily, which is aimed at foreign readers.

 Most Read Stories